|Address||3 Runway Place

 Why You’ll Love Hobart

-Hobart is located in the south of Tasmania, on the edge of the Derwent River.
+Our campervan hire Tasmania, Hobart branch is located in the south of Tasmania, on the edge of the Derwent River.
 The stunning waterfront part of town attracts tourists and locals alike, who come to enjoy a range of fine cuisine and scenic walks along the river.
 Dominating the skyline, Mount Wellington stands proudly over the city at an impressive height of 1,271 metres.
 Visitors can see Hobart spread out in all its glory from the top of the mountain, enjoying panoramic views of the city and surrounding countryside.

 With its spectacular natural scenery, rich cultural heritage and winding roads, it’s as though Hobart was made for self-driven adventures.
 Making the journey across the Bass Strait from mainland Australia, or any other part of the world for that matter, is more than worth it to discover the unique beauty of this region.